 Can food get under denture implants?

 Food can sometimes get under implant-supported dentures, though it’s less common than traditional ones.
 The secure fit of the implants reduces the gaps where food can get trapped.
 However, small particles may still get under the dentures.
-Regular cleaning and proper oral hygiene help prevent any issues and keep the area around the implants healthy.
+Regular cleaning will prevent any issues and keep the area around the implants healthy.

 Is it okay to live with missing teeth?